 The Honda Clarity is a nameplate used by Honda on alternative fuel vehicles.
 The 2021 Clarity Fuel Cell is a very different kind of Honda.
 Despite its advanced propulsion methods, the Clarity still functions quite nicely as a mid-size family sedan, and its fuel efficiency is beyond reproach.
 If the customer lives in California, Honda will lease them the hydrogen fuel-cell model and give them credit for up to $15,000 worth of fuel.
 The Clarity’s onboard fuel cell holds enough hydrogen for up to 360 miles of driving (2021 Honda Clarity, 2021)

-Volkswagen group CEO, Herbert Diess, announced that the German car making giant would stop funding its fuel cell program because FCEVs aren’t seen as competitive in the next decade.
-The decision has been taken within the group to focus entirely on battery-powered electric vehicles that are seen as a much sounder bet for the near future.
+Volkswagen Group CEO, Herbert Diess, announced that the German car-making giant would stop funding its fuel cell program because FCEVs aren’t seen as competitive in the next decade.
+The decision has been taken within the group to focus entirely on battery-powered electric vehicles which are seen as a much sounder bet for the near future.
 (Andrei Nedelea, 2020).